MatZil/Testing/README.md

 Initial admin is created when you run update-database command and start your project.
 Email: gamma.holidays@gmail.com
 Password: password

+## Important when running front-end and back-end separately
+Open **Startup.cs** and find configuration for single page application (Spa) at the bottom.
+By default it's set to *UseAngularCliServer* - you need to comment that line and uncomment the next one - *UseProxyToSpaDevelopmentServer(spaUrl)*.
+This will link your *ng serve'd* instance with your asp.net core application.

 ## Run back-end files
 After all of the instructions above have been followed, go back to Visual Studio 2019 where the back-end project is open.
 Press **CTRL+F5** keys at the same time, the project will be compiled and built.
 Now that the log-in form in the browser is interactive, you can log-in with admin data.